camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

   main:
     identifier: 'installation'
     parent: 'technical-guide'
-    Pre: 'Read in this section how you install Cawemo Enterprise On-Premises.'
+    Pre: 'Read in this section how you install Cawemo On-Premises.'
 ---

 # Introduction

-This installation guide for Cawemo Enterprise On-Premises **1.9** is targeting:
+This installation guide for Cawemo On-Premises **1.9** is targeting:

 * users who want to install Cawemo on their local computer for testing or demo purposes (see [Demo Setup](#demo-setup))
 * system administrators who want to install Cawemo on their own IT infrastructure or private cloud for production use